Madison Mallards: Ownership

 In 2014, the Mallards ownership group created Big Top Baseball.
 Big Top Baseball was a leader in summer collegiate baseball, operating four Northwoods League franchises in the state of Wisconsin at the time.
 Big Top Baseball owns and operates the Madison Mallards and Kenosha Kingfish and formerly owned the Wisconsin Rapids Rafters and Green Bay Bullfrogs, which were sold off during the COVID-19 pandemic.

 Stadium

-Warner Park, built in 1982, currently seats 6,750 people.
+The Mallards’ baseball diamond in Warner Park, built in 1982, currently seats 6,750 people.

 Dimensions

-The playing surface of the field is mainly grass, and the dimensions from home plate are 308 1/3 feet to left field, 380 feet to center field, and 290 2/3 feet to right field.
+The playing surface of the field is artificial turf infield with grass outfield, and the dimensions from home plate are 308 1/3 feet to left field, 380 feet to center field, and 290 2/3 feet to right field.
 The 440-square-foot scoreboard, installed in 2013, is located in left-center field.
 14 flat-screen televisions can be found throughout the stadium.
 There is a children's playground and picnic seating close to the foul lines in left field.

 Attendance

 The Mallards routinely lead the nation in attendance among collegiate summer baseball teams, averaging over 6,308 fans per game in 2017 and 6,249 in 2018.
+In 2024, the Mallards had over 200,000 in attendance throughout the season.